itenfay/CXSwiftKit/README.md

   ┃   ┃   ┣ CXScaleDismissAnimation.swift
   ┃   ┃   ┣ CXScalePresentAnimation.swift
   ┃   ┃   ┗ CXSwipeLeftInteractiveTransition.swift
+  ┃   ┣ Utils
+  ┃   ┃   ┣ CXAppContext.swift
+  ┃   ┃   ┣ CXDevice.swift                 // Used to provide some device informations.
+  ┃   ┃   ┣ CXDeviceScreenMonitor.swift    // Used to observe some changes of device screen.
+  ┃   ┃   ┣ CXHaptics.swift                // Some haptic feedback that works on iPhone 6 and up.
+  ┃   ┃   ┣ CXPhotoLibraryOperator.swift   // Used to operate the photo library.
+  ┃   ┃   ┣ CXScreenRecorder.swift         // The recorder that provides the ability to record audio and video of your app.
+  ┃   ┃   ┣ CXSwiftUtils.swift
+  ┃   ┃   ┣ CXSwipeInteractor.swift        // Add swipe gesture for the view, and observe its action.
+  ┃   ┃   ┗ CXTakeScreenshotDetector.swift // The detector for taking screenshot.
   ┃   ┗ Widget
   ┃       ┣ CXCircleProgressButton.swift   // The circle progress button for iOS or tvOS.
   ┃       ┗ CXVerticalSlider.swift         // The vertical slider for iOS or tvOS.
   ┃
   ┣ EmptyDataSet
   ┃   ┣ CXEmptyDataSetDecorator.swift